 Chile Facts & Information

-FRESH GREEN CHILE – Can be purchased beginning in August, the very best mature chile can be purchased any time from mid-August to late-September during a normal season.
+- FRESH GREEN CHILE – Can be purchased beginning in August.
+The very best mature chile can be purchased any time from mid-August to late-September during a normal season.
 You will be able to make a Green Chile purchase in early-August, but keep in mind that the early chile may still be tender and not completely mature.
-Of course you should still be able to purchase Green Chile into October so long as weather conditions permit; the later in the harvest season it gets you run the risk of an early frost beating you to your purchase.
+You will be able to purchase Green Chile into October so long as weather conditions permit.
+The later in the harvest season it gets you run the risk of an early frost beating you to your purchase.

-FRESH RED CHILE – Can be purchased beginning in mid-September and continuing until late-October, or frost.
+- FRESH RED CHILE – Can be purchased beginning in mid to late September and continuing until late-October, or frost.

 CHILE FACTS AND MYTHS

-Many people believe that green and red chile peppers grow on different plants.
-This is false, chile peppers are a fruit and as such ripen, therefore you have green chile which is “green” and what can be considered not ripe, and red chile which is considered to be ripe.
-This is why the green chile is ready for harvest starting in August but the fresh red chile is not ready until mid-September, furthermore the sun dried red chile pods are harvested when dry starting in mid-December.
+Many people believe that green and red chile peppers grow on different plants, which is false.
+Chile peppers are a fruit and ripen.
+Therefore you have green chile which can be considered not ripe and red chile which is considered to be ripe.
+This is why the green chile is ready for harvest starting in August but the fresh red chile is not ready until mid-September.
+Furthermore the sun dried red chile pods are harvested when dry starting in mid-December.

 Another myth is that the “second pick” green chile is better.
-Admittedly that may be true at some markets, it is not at all the case at Snake Ranch Farm Stores™.
+Admittedly that may be true at some markets; it’s not at all the case at Snake Ranch Farm Stores™.
 On our farm (Snake Ranch, LLC) Chris insists that the pickers pick only firm, mature chile.
-The chile plants produce chile peppers continually throughout the growing season, and therefore do have to be picked more than once, as all fruits are not mature and ready for picking at the same time.
-The way we harvest our green chile make our “second pick” a less desirable quality, in that the pods are usually much smaller.
+The chile plants produce chile peppers continually throughout the growing season.
+Because the chile pods are not all ready for picking at the same time the plants must be picked more than once.
+The way we harvest our green chile makes our “second pick” a less desirable quality.
+Because the pods are usually much smaller.

 But… Best of all, they taste good!